-BUS 145 Retailing/Promotion (3)
+BUS 145 Retailing/Promotion

-Note: Cross listed as FASH 125

-Principles and techniques of retailing, promotion, and advertising pertinent to retail policies and procedures.
+Note: Cross listed as FASH 125 Transfer acceptability: CSU Principles and techniques of retailing, promotion, and advertising pertinent to retail policies and procedures.
 Includes psychological aspect of retailing.
 Working foundation for those looking forward to employment in this area.